The Ultimate Guide To Layering Clothes

 Remember To Accessorize

 The point of this guide is to encourage you to pull off layers without feeling stuffed or overdressed (literally).
-Remember that your layering does not stop at just your clothes and shoes it continues on throughout your entire body.
+Adding accessories balances a look, and can be functional too.

 Hats & Beanies